Ishq Zahe Naseeb

 Ishq Zahe Naseeb is a Pakistani mystery drama television series co-produced by Momina Duraid and Moomal Shunaid under MD Productions and Moomal Entertainment, which started on Hum TV on 21 June 2019.
-The series focuses on dissociative identity disorder, portrayed by Zahid Ahmed along with Sonya Hussain, Sami Khan, Zarnish Khan with Khalid Malik Jinaan Hussain in pivotal roles.
+The series focuses on dissociative identity disorder, portrayed by Zahid Ahmed along with Sonya Hussain, Sami Khan, Zarnish Khan with Khalid Malik and Jinaan Hussain in pivotal roles.
 It also has Yumna Zaidi and Azekah Daniel in an extended cameo appearance.
 The series received critical praise, with Ahmed and Zaidi both noted for their performances, especially Ahmed's performance.
 At the 19th Lux Style Awards, the series received six nominations, winning an award of Best Actor - Critics for Ahmed.